How To Organize a Closet

 Tools to Organize your Clothes in Your Cabinet

+Closet organization is key!
+Start by brainstorming some storage ideas and what you have in mind for storage space.
 A well-organized closet will require using a few or several different tools that help you define a space for everything and keep those things in their place.
 You may need one or two of the follow items or a combination of many to help you achieve your organizational dreams.

 - Dividers.
 These can be made of many materials, the most common being plastic or metal, but some sturdy canvases can be stitched together to create useful divider inserts for drawers or shelves.